-Bes-Ben hats were often decorated with multiple “miniatures” of things, including dogs, owls, palm trees, lobsters, kitchen utensils, napkin rings, cigarette packages, bugs, skyscrapers, and doll furniture.
-The hat that Green-Field made for Hedda Hopper to wear to the premiere of the film ‘The Razor’s Edge’ was even topped with actual razors!
+Bes-Ben hats were often decorated with multiple "miniatures" of things, including dogs, owls, palm trees, lobsters, kitchen utensils, napkin rings, cigarette packages, bugs, skyscrapers, and doll furniture.
+The hat that Green-Field made for Hedda Hopper to wear to the premiere of the film 'The Razor's Edge' was topped with actual razors!

 |Women's hat with crown entirely covered with white, grey, blue, and yellow embroidered swans, designed by Bes-Ben, 1965.|

 The Bes-Ben style had shifted from traditional, stylish hats to surreal and amusing designs in 1941.
-His sense of humor, combined with his high design skills and use of unique materials, made his work highly sought after.
+Green-Field's sense of humor, combined with his high design skills and use of unique materials, made his work highly sought after.

 |Green-Field originally custom-made this piece for Mary Frances Ackerman, the wife of Chicago White Sox owner Bill Veeck.|

-The signature Bes-Ben panache extended to Green-Field’s personal style as well.
+The signature Bes-Ben panache extended to Green-Field's personal style as well.
 He loved to dress up and was fond of brocade jackets, cashmere and jewelry.
-He was known for his extensive wardrobe and for the decorative items he collected on his travels.
+He was known for his extensive wardrobe and decorative items he collected on his travels.
 His shop at 938 North Michigan Avenue was full of pillows he brought back from around the world and was a popular social location.

 As well as a talented millinery designer, Green-Field was also an astute businessman who knew how to market his hats.